syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

 6. Click either **Next** or the **Features** tab, and you will see the features listed for the selected controls.
 You can choose the required features.

 7. Click **Next** or the **Configuration** tab to load the Configuration section.
-You can choose the required (.NET 9.0 and .NET 8.0), themes, https configuration, localization option, authentication type, Blazor Web App, and Blazor Web Assembly application types.
+You can choose the required (.NET 9.0 and .NET 8.0), themes, https configuration, authentication type, Blazor Web App, and Blazor Web Assembly application types.

      Depending on your Syncfusion Blazor Application Type, refer to the table below for supported authentication types.